custard-apple/user-tracking/README.md

-# Getting Started with Create React App
+# Getting Started with User Tracking App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
 It's a user details tracking functionality.
 It stored user's details in local storage and we can add, delete user here.\